London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 Top 20 Hotels in London for Business

-Mayfair, the City, and Knightsbridge — where private bankers meet sovereign funds and the porter knows your name before the second visit.
+Mayfair, the City, and Knightsbridge, where private bankers meet sovereign funds and the porter knows your name before the second visit.

 London rewards the executive who chooses district correctly.
-The hotel choice on a London business trip carries more positioning weight than almost any other capital city — Mayfair signals one type of meeting, Knightsbridge signals another, the City signals a third.
+The hotel choice on a London business trip carries more positioning weight than almost any other capital city, Mayfair signals one type of meeting, Knightsbridge signals another, the City signals a third.
 The geography is compressed (Mayfair to the Square Mile is fifteen minutes by black cab, twenty by Tube), but the operating cultures of each district are distinct, and the right hotel is the one that matches the meeting's industry, the client's expectation, and the trip's purpose.

 The hotels are ranked best-fit-first for the London business trip.
-Each entry has a one-line verdict, the room or suite to request, and the specific working asset that earns the rank.
+Each entry has a one-line verdict, the room or suite to request, and the specific feature that earns the rank.
 Choose by district (Mayfair for the law-firm and private-banker meeting, the City for the financial-district close, Knightsbridge for the sovereign-wealth client, Whitehall for the policy meeting), by trip length, or by the specific bar you want at the end of the meeting.

 #1 The Savoy #2 The Ritz London #3 Claridge's #4 The Connaught #5 The Dorchester #6 Four Seasons Hotel London at Park Lane #7 Mandarin Oriental Hyde Park, London #8 The Berkeley #9 Bulgari Hotel London #10 Rosewood London #11 Raffles London at the OWO #12 The Langham, London #13 Shangri-La The Shard #14 Four Seasons Hotel London at Tower Bridge #15 The London EDITION #16 The Ned #17 The Wellesley Knightsbridge #18 Corinthia London #19 The Lanesborough #20 1 Hotel Mayfair

-#1 in London for Businesss
+#1 in London for Business

 The Savoy